Are you curious if your female ball python is pregnant?

-The vet will be able to use specific imaging equipment to see if the female is carrying eggs, and even the eggs are viable or fertilized.
+The vet will use specific imaging equipment to see if the female is carrying eggs and even the eggs are viable or fertilized.

-The eggs have developed too much and are now too large to exit the female’s body naturally.
+The eggs have developed too much and are now too large to naturally exit the female’s body.

 Wait too long to fix this, and the python will likely die.

 See the later section on how long ball pythons are pregnant.